What Restorative Justice Offers

 The Amend Initiative offers 1) Training about restorative justice approaches through a variety of workshops tailored to meet the needs of victims, offenders, and communities, and 2) Facilitation of a safe meeting between all individuals affected by a crime, wrongdoing, or harmful behavior.

 Addressing and acknowledging harm is one of the greatest challenges throughout our lives.
-If you have experienced or caused harm, or if you are an attorney, employer, or Victim Advocate who is interested and invested in identifying ways to address and resolve a criminal act, contact us.
+If you have experienced or caused harm, or if you are an attorney, employer, or victim advocate who is interested and invested in identifying ways to address and resolve a criminal or any harmful action, please reach out.

 The Amend Initiative provides training and facilitation for restorative justice meetings, and individualized preparation and support.
 Contact us to discuss fees for services.